Best large SUV to buy in 2025

 The Audi Q7 is a monster of a vehicle, spanning more than five metres and offering up to seven seats and a 770-litre boot.

-There are a vast range of engines on offer.
+There's a massive range of engines on offer.
 As standard, you get a petrol engine, but upgrade and you can get a diesel or plug-in hybrid (which Audi now exclusively offers instead of the diesel).

 It makes for a great family car – especially if you tend to drive longer distances.
 Plus, opting for a used Audi model can help save on the cost of a brand-new option.